How the wider NHS works

 In simple terms, the NHS is divided into a series of organisations who work closely together:

 - NHS England monitor the performance of the NHS nationally and support commissioning (planning and paying) of services locally

 - Clinical commissioning groups (CCGs) are run by local general practitioners (GPs) and healthcare professionals who run primary care services (such as your GP service) and assess local health needs.
 They hold the budget for the majority of health care locally and then commission health services to meet those needs – for our trust, the two main CCGs who we work with are Warrington Clinical Commissioning Group and Halton Clinical Commissioning Group

 - NHS acute or foundation trusts like ours provide the hospital, out-patient and other services commissioned by CCGs to meet local population needs

 - Ambulance trusts provide services responding to 999 calls and transporting patients – our local ambulance trust is North West Ambulance Service NHS Trust

-- Mental health trusts provide specialist care for people with complex and severe mental health problems – our local mental health trust is 5 Boroughs Partnership NHS Foundation Trust
+- Mental health trusts provide specialist care for people with complex and severe mental health problems – our local mental health trust is North West Boroughs Healthcare NHS Foundation Trust

 - Community trusts co-ordinate community health services for individual users – our local community trust is Bridgewater Community Healthcare NHS Foundation Trust and local authorities such as Warrington Borough Council and Halton Borough Council provide social care services in the community and manage public health.
 Local authorities also run health and wellbeing boards that ensure joined up working across health and social care.